What to Pack for a Ski Trip with Kids with Printable Packing List

 Laptop, phone, cords, headphones, and portable charger

 If you have any free time to get some work done, these will come in handy.
+Throw them in a small backpack so they don’t get lost.

 Book and/or magazine